 Let me quote the comment of Joacim Sprung who remarked upon like this in the FB group “The Intriguing Renaissance”:

-“Unfortunately, Corvinus and the Hungarian renaissance are not often mentioned in the standard survey textbooks in art history [Flemming, Stockstad, Janson, etc.].
+“Unfortunately, Corvinus and the Hungarian Renaissance are not often mentioned in the standard survey textbooks in art history [Flemming, Stockstad, Janson, etc.].
 This is part of an art historiographical bias, and the construction of general art history, that focus, almost one-dimensionally, on the so-called high streets of Europe.
-To look beyond Italian areas, the low countries and the German universe, etc. will let us see other and even more interesting or novel aspects of the renaissance.
+Looking beyond Italian areas, the low countries and the German universe, etc. will let us see other and even more interesting or novel aspects of the renaissance.
 Of course, there is a lot written about Corvinus in specialized literature.
 However, I’m glad that you post on this topic and encourage everyone living outside ‘the general art history’ areas to do the same.
 Diversity is good.”

 As far as I can see it, there are a few things concerning the Hungarian Renaissance that we might bear in mind:

 1. The Ottoman wars have almost entirely wiped out our Gothic and Renaissance heritage.